FAQs

 The Society has a history of providing and maintaining visitor moorings .
 A list can be found here.

-Other moorings can be found at eg Queen’s Head and Crickheath.
+Other moorings can be found at, for example, Queen’s Head and Crickheath.

-Moorings on newly-restored lengths will specified by C&RT in consultation with its ‘Navigation Advisory Group’.
+Moorings on newly-restored lengths will be at intervals specified by CRT in consultation with its “Navigation Advisory Group”.

 Why do you need volunteers?